Emily Carey

 Emily Joanna Carey (born 30 April 2003) is an English actor.
-They (Note: Carey uses they/them pronouns.) began their career as a child actor on stage and in the BBC One soap opera Casualty (2014–2017, 2021).
-They went on to play several young versions of characters, such as Diana Prince in Wonder Woman (2017), Lara Croft in Tomb Raider (2018), and Alicent Hightower in the HBO fantasy series House of the Dragon (2022).
+They (Note: Carey is non-binary and uses they/them pronouns.) began their career as a child performer on stage and in the BBC medical drama series Casualty (2014–2017, 2021).
+They went on to play several young versions of characters, such as Diana Prince in Wonder Woman (2017) and Lara Croft in Tomb Raider (2018).
+Carey is best known for playing young Alicent Hightower in the HBO fantasy series House of the Dragon (2022) and Harriet Manners in the Netflix teen drama series Geek Girl (2024).

 Early life

-Carey was born in the London Borough of Barnet.
-From when Carey was three, she would help their grandmother, a former West End wardrobe supervisor, pair socks backstage.
-They were scouted by an agent when they were eight.
-They were invited by Michael Xavier, who they met through The Sound of Music, to take weekend acting classes at his MX Masterclass, of which they are now a patron.
+Emily Joanna Carey was born on 30 April 2003 in the London Borough of Barnet and grew up in East Sussex.
+They were raised by their mother, Sarah MacDonnell, a talent agent and former actor.

+Carey was educated at the independent co-educational Claremont School until the age of 14.
+They have said that, while their acting career was one factor in the decision, they left school mainly for mental health reasons.

+From early childhood, Carey was regularly backstage in theatres with family members who worked in the industry, including their grandmother, a former West End wardrobe supervisor.
+Carey has said that growing up around theatre gave them an early familiarity with performance and helped make acting feel like a natural path, and one that "I've wanted to do forever".